Books

 Macross Perfect Memory

-(Published 1984 and 1986)
+(Published October 10, 1983 and 1986)

-Macross Perfect Memory is a very large volume (260 pages) with dust cover and a poster of the SDF-1 Macross in space.
+Macross Perfect Memory is a very large volume (260 pages) with dust cover and a poster of the SDF-1 Macross in space published by Minori.
 This is the Macross book to have for any fan of the animated television series Super Dimension Fortress Macross.
 There is an enormous amount of line art including character pages, valkyries, zentradi vehicles, spacecraft, locations, interiors and even small drawings of almost everything in the series.
 The book also contains plenty of screen pictures from each episode, concept work for the series, many pictures/paintings for the show and a short story (The Super Dimension Fortress Macross: The U.N.
 Wars - The Plundering Fleet).

 Click Images For Larger View